evectis/docs/pages/installing/gettingStarted-Parallella.md

 #### From a GUI

-Alternatively you can use the GUI program [PiFiller][pifiller-download] to burn the SD card, although this looks like it is made specifically for the Raspberry Pi, don't worry, it works just the same.
+Alternatively you can use the GUI program [PiFiller][pifiller-download] to burn the SD card, although this looks like it is made specifically for the Parallella, don't worry, it works just the same.

 Once downloaded, launch Pi Filler, and follow the on-screen prompts.
 The first thing it will ask is for you to locate your `.img` file.